The 8 biggest mistakes when washing

 The following rule of thumb applies when filling your washing machine:

-A raised, splayed hand should definitely still fit into the drum above the laundry.
+A raised fist should definitely still fit into the drum above the laundry.

 There are exceptions here too: For delicates or wool, the washing drum should be filled to a maximum of half full so that the clothes don't rub so hard against each other.